pirate/mesh-networking/README.md

   * tun0:multicast->local: packets go to lo2:beef::0
   * tun0:localhost->local: packets go to lo2:beef::0

-The source and desination address information is stored in the MESHP header, and is read by meshpd whenever they hits tun0.
+The source and desination address information is stored in the MESHP header, and is read by meshpd whenever they hit tun0.

 > TUN (namely network TUNnel) simulates a network layer device and it operates with layer 3 packets like IP packets.
 TAP (namely network tap) simulates a link layer device and it operates with layer 2 packets like Ethernet frames.
 TUN is used with routing, while TAP is used for creating a network bridge.
 Packets sent by an operating system via a TUN/TAP device are delivered to a user-space program which attaches itself to the device.
 A user-space program may also pass packets into a TUN/TAP device.
 In this case TUN/TAP device delivers (or "injects") these packets to the operating-system network stack thus emulating their reception from an external source.